CalebCoughenour/Currency-Exchange/README.md

 * Commit just your .gitignore file to your github
 * In the root directory run "npm install"
 * Once the installs have successfully completed, run "npm run start" to open and run website

+## Crypto Search Bar

+* If you want to use the crypto search you will need to remove all commented out code in index.src, index.html & crypto-search-api.js
+* Next, add your API key to the .env file by typing "CRYPTO_API_KEY={your key here}"

 ## Known Bugs